 ✓ Click on other effects, and click Add after each one.
 You can add the one effect only, or you can add more effects.
 The additional effects’ names appear in small boxes at the top of the window, now forming an effects chain.
 An effects chain is like a stack of effects, with each added effect overlaid on top of the previous effects.
 The order of effects can matter to your visual results, so you can slide the different effects around in the effects chain.
 Effects further to the right are overlaid on top of the previous effects.

 ✓ Once you’re satisfied with the selection of effects, click OK.
 The effect or effects are now applied to the event, and the Video Event FX window opens, displaying the effects controls.
 There is also an effects chain at the top of this window.
 Click on each effect in the chain to open the controls for that effect.
 You can also change the order of effects in the chain as desired.

 We’ve added FX to an individual event on the timeline.
 But we can add effects at several other different levels, too.

-In VEGAS Pro and VEGAS Movie Studio Platinum, you can add FX at the media, track, and project levels.
+In VEGAS Pro, you can add FX at the media, track, and project levels.
 Effects added at the track and project level are cumulative.
 If an event with effects filters applied sits in a track, and then you add effects to the track, the effects at the track level will be added on top of the effects on the event or events in the track.
 Likewise, if you add effects at the project level, those effects will be added on top of effects at the track and event levels.